pipiscrew/timeline/application/internet.md

 	-

-	Connecting the application and extension, save the configuration under

-	C:\Users\%username%\AppData\Local\KeePassXC

-	any adjustment made to tools > settings > browser integration.
+	Connecting the application and extension, any adjustment made to tools > settings > browser integration, it saves the configuration under

+	C:\Users\\%username%\AppData\Local\KeePassXC

 	official guide on [how to](https://keepassxc.org/docs/KeePassXC_GettingStarted.html#_setup_browser_integration)